 3. Fill out the required information and sign the housing contract.

 Please note that students will be required to sign their contract upfront for their application to be considered complete.
 The contract is a binding agreement for the entire 2020-2021 academic year.
 If your student signs the contract but wishes to cancel the application, he/she/they may do so by Sunday, February 9, 2020 without penalty.
-All contract termination requests received after this date will be processed in accordance to the contract release policy and may be subject to the cancellation and refund schedule.
+All contract termination requests received after this date will be processed in accordance to the

 Last year, everyone who applied on time received a time slot.
 It is anticipated that if your student applies by the application deadline (Sunday, February 9, 2020) that he/she/they will also receive a time slot!